Carla Forte

 Carla Dragone Forte (born 11 January 1994) is a Brazilian former professional tennis player.

 Forte has career-high WTA rankings of 421 in singles, achieved in August 2012, and 303 in doubles, reached in October 2013.
-She won one singles title and eleven doubles titles on the ITF Circuit.
+She won one singles title and eleven doubles titles on the ITF Women's Circuit.

 Forte made her WTA Tour main-draw debut at the 2013 Brasil Tennis Cup in the doubles event, partnering Beatriz Haddad Maia.
 The pair reached the quarterfinals, losing to Kristina Barrois and Tatjana Malek.